 These are just a few examples of how HSPs are perceiving reality a bit differently.

 Quite obviously any system that receives a lot of information also needs capacities to process them.
 Therefore HSPs need more time to rest, to be able to process all the information received.
 The non-HSP people can easily filter out the information already in the first place, while HSPs are forced to receive everything.

-HSPs experience positive and negative emotions more intensely as well.
-Many of them perceive and take harsh critic extremely personally, many of them experience the beautiful experiences in life more intensely as well.
+Other than that, HSPs experience positive and negative emotions more intensely as well.
+Many of them perceive and take harsh critic extremely personally, but experience the beautiful experiences in life more intensely as well.
 Some of them say it’s like heaven and hell on earth at the same time.